fullcontact/fullcontact-python-client/README.md

 ![pytest](https://github.com/fullcontact/fullcontact-python-client/workflows/pytest/badge.svg)

 The official python client library for FullContact V3 API.
-This client provides an interface to interact with Enrich, Resolve, Tags, Audience APIs.
+This client provides an interface to interact with Enrich, Resolve, Tags, Audience, Verify and Permission APIs.
 FullContact API Documentation is available
 at: https://platform.fullcontact.com/docs

 # Table of contents